-A single tariff for all other consumers and miscellaneous cases including schools and churches or any other user as determined by the relevant Director, will apply.
+A single tariff for all other consumers and miscellaneous cases including schools, sport bodies, charity organizations and churches or any other user as determined by the relevant Director, may apply.

 (g) Leakages:

 Different tariffs may apply to Municipal, Domestic, Business, Commercial or Industrial consumers.